DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/00 Getting Started with Scheduler/20 Group Appointments.md

 We will group appointments by priority.
 For this, do the following:
 1. Create a resource kind.
 In this example, this is the `priorities` array.
 It consists of objects each of which defines a priority category: sets its heading, color, and id.
-2. Use the resources array to add a resource kind: specify the fieldExpr and dataSource fields in the resource object.
+2. Use the [resources](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/resources/) array to add a resource kind: specify the [fieldExpr](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/resources/#fieldExpr) and [dataSource](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/resources/#dataSource) fields in the resource object.
 By this moment, the appointments will be painted based on the priority.
-3. Use the groups option to specify the field by which appointments are categorized by priority.
+3. Use the [groups](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/#groups) option to specify the field by which appointments are categorized.

 ---
 ##### jQuery